et994/kali-linux-kickstart/README.md

 ## Kickstart your Kali

 ### Introduction
-These are my personal tweaks I need in order to make the best of Kali Linux.
+These are nothing but personal tweaks I need in order to make the best of Kali Linux after a fresh install.

 ### Setup
 Download and append to your `.profile` all the custom functions: